-Other tax issues, in addition to the deemed dividend and withholding tax rules described above, may apply to a transaction and may have an effect upon the loan structure.
-The lender will need to consider all potential tax issues in the U.S. and in the relevant foreign jurisdictions.
+Tax rules, in addition to the deemed dividend and withholding tax rules, may apply to a transaction and may have an effect upon the loan structure.
+The lender will need to consider tax rules in the U.S. and in the foreign jurisdiction.